Akhilesh29/upisettle-go-backend/README.md

 ## UpiSettle (backend)
-- UpiSettle is a backend service that helps small offline merchants (kirana shops, retail stores) reconcile UPI and cash payments against their orders and get a clear end‑of‑day settlement view.
+- UpiSettle is a backend service that helps small offline merchants reconcile UPI and cash payments against their orders and get a clear end‑of‑day settlement view.

 ### High-level flow